 26!
 Aam Admi Party fields most candidates with criminal background for Delhi polls

-New Delhi, Feb 01: Out of 672 candidates analysed, 133 (20%) candidates have declared criminal cases against themselves.
+New Delhi, Feb 01: Out of 672 candidates analysed, 133 (20 per cent) candidates have declared criminal cases against themselves.

-In 2015 Delhi Assembly Elections, out of 673 candidates analysed, 114(17%) had declared criminal cases against themselves, says a report by the Association for Democratic Reforms.
+In 2015 Delhi Assembly Elections, out of 673 candidates analysed, 114(17 per cent) had declared criminal cases against themselves, says a report by the Association for Democratic Reforms.

-104 (15%) have declared serious criminal cases against themselves.
-In 2015 Delhi Assembly Elections, 74 (11%) candidates had declared serious criminal cases against themselves.
+104 (15 per cent) have declared serious criminal cases against themselves.
+In 2015 Delhi Assembly Elections, 74 (11 per cent) candidates had declared serious criminal cases against themselves.

 Delhi Elections: BJP unveils manifesto 'Sankalp Patra', air & water on top priority

-Among major parties, 42(60%) out of 70 candidates analysed from AAP, 26(39%) out of 67 candidates analysed from BJP, 18(27%) out of 66 candidates analysed from INC, 12 (18%) out of 66 candidates analysed from BSP and 3(60%) out of 5 candidates from NCP have declared criminal cases against themselves in their affidavits.
+Among major parties, 42(60 per cent) out of 70 candidates analysed from AAP, 26(39 per cent) out of 67 candidates analysed from BJP, 18(27 per cent) out of 66 candidates analysed from INC, 12 (18 per cent) out of 66 candidates analysed from BSP and 3(60 per cent) out of 5 candidates from NCP have declared criminal cases against themselves in their affidavits.

-Among major parties, 36(51%) out of 70 candidates analysed from AAP, 17(25%) out of 67 candidates analysed from BJP, 13(20%) out of 66 candidates analysed from INC, 10 (15%) out of 66 candidates analysed from BSP and 2(40%) out of 5 candidates from NCP have declared serious criminal cases against themselves in their affidavits.
+Among major parties, 36(51 per cent) out of 70 candidates analysed from AAP, 17(25 per cent) out of 67 candidates analysed from BJP, 13(20 per cent) out of 66 candidates analysed from INC, 10 (15 per cent) out of 66 candidates analysed from BSP and 2(40 per cent) out of 5 candidates from NCP have declared serious criminal cases against themselves in their affidavits.

 32 candidates have declared cases related to crime against women.
 Out of 32 candidates 1 candidate has declared cases related to rape (IPC Section-376).